To surge, by definition, is to move powerfully forward or upward.

 Surge develops, connects and empowers leaders of color, primarily through our signature program, the Surge Fellowship.
 But is it effective?
 Are we getting results?

-Our 2018 study—in which we surveyed every single alumnus of the fellowship program—says it all.
+Our 2019 study—in which we surveyed our alumnus of the fellowship program—says it all.

 Counting our Change

 Surveying five cohorts of Surge Fellowship Alumni, including four Chicago cohorts and one Oakland cohort, we saught to determine how our fellows are growing, and more importantly, the impact they are having as leaders of color in urban education.

 The results revealed just how powerful the Surge experience is for our growing community of alumni.